JayMonkey/boblight/README.md

 This is a fork of  Boblightd from https://github.com/arvydas/boblight

-This is work in progress with the objective of running boblightd on OSX driving WS2812B via Arduino
+NOTE: This is work in progress with the objective of running the standard boblightd on OSX driving WS2812B via Arduino

 From the source readme :-